ThirteenAG/III.VC.SA.WindowedMode/README.md

 ----
 ## Known issues

->* If SilentPatch is installed, you won't be able to move mouse.
+>* If SilentPatch is installed, you won't be able to move mouse cursor while in-game.
 Enter main menu before activating mouse cursor.

 >* In San Andreas, mouse cursor is not visible.